TheCatSaber/Code-for-Intermediate-IRP-2020/BruteForceExplanation.md

 Return True if `colouring` is a valid colouring of G, False otherwise.

 For edge, edge[0] is the start vertex, edge[1] is the end vertex.
-Thus if they share a colour, it is an invalid colourings.
+Thus if they share a colour, it is an invalid colouring.

 ```
 def validate_colouring(G, colouring):